Nikon D7000 vs Panasonic GX8

 It is notable that the GX8 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D7000 does not provide wifi capability.

-Both the D7000 and the GX8 have been discontinued, but can regularly be found used on eBay.
+Both the D7000 and the GX8 have been discontinued, but can regularly be found used on ebay.
 The D7000 was replaced by the Nikon D7100, while the GX8 was followed by the Panasonic GX9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D7000 Manual (free pdf) or the online Panasonic GX8 Manual.
+Further information on the features and operation of the D7000 and GX8 can be found, respectively, in the Nikon D7000 Manual (free pdf) or the online Panasonic GX8 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D7000 and the Panasonic GX8?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Better image quality: Scores markedly higher (5 points) in the DXO overall assessment.

 - More dynamic range: Captures a larger spectrum of light and dark details (1.3 EV of extra DR).

 - Better low-light sensitivity: Requires less light for good images (0.5 stops ISO advantage).

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.